This tutorial describes how to import a custom ship model into SpaceEngine. Before continuing, it is recommended to read this manual: Introduction.

 Albedo - the average albedo (reflectivity) of the ship, which affects the brightness of the particle.
 It is not calculated automatically.

-Exposure – this exposure level is applied to all materials in the ship.
+Exposure - this exposure level is applied to all materials on the ship.
 Sets the overall brightness of the model.

 MainEngines, RetroEngines, HoverEngines, CorrEngines - maximum acceleration (in m/s2) caused by the engines: the main, braking, takeoff, and shunting engines.
 If the value is zero, it means that ship has no corresponding engines (for example, the Shuttle has no braking engines, while any starship has no takeoff engines).